Spyderisk/Access-Tool/README.md

-Instead of a single-user untrackable GUI point-and-click development environment, Kraken turns Access applications into [diffable](https://en.wiktionary.org/wiki/diffable) plain text files that can be stored in Git, and put online using services such as [SourceHut](https://sr.ht), [Codeberg](https://codeberg.org) or [GitHub](https://github.com).
+Instead of a single-user untrackable GUI point-and-click development environment, Kraken turns Access applications into [diffable](https://en.wiktionary.org/wiki/diffable) plain text files that can be stored in Git, Fossil or Mercurial, and then put online using services such as [SourceHut](https://sr.ht), [Codeberg](https://codeberg.org) or [GitHub](https://github.com).

 After the files are retrieved from the Git service using a command such as ```git pull```, kraken